Removing oil tanks in private land

 What is it?

 An oil or fuel tank in the ground may rust or leak.
 This can contaminate the soil.
-Is there an oil or fuel tank under the ground in your garden?
-If so, you must report it to the municipality.
+If there is an oil tank or fuel tank under the ground in your yard, you must report it to the municipality.

 How does it work?

-The disposal obligation does not apply to tanks that were remediated (cleaned) by a Kiwa-approved company before January 1, 1999.
-The removal obligation also does not apply to tanks that were adequately remediated before March 1, 1993.
-The municipality may still require you, the owner, to take additional measures.
-In the past, tanks were not always decontaminated thoroughly.
+• The disposal obligation does not apply to tanks that were remediated (cleaned) by a Kiwa-approved company before January 1, 1999.

-Are you no longer using the tank?
-Then ask a Kiwa-approved company to remove the tank.
+• If you no longer use the tank, ask a Kiwa-approved company to remove it.
 The addresses of these companies can be found at www.kiwa.nl.
-Only if there is no other way is the tank allowed to remain.
+Only if there really is no other way, the tank may remain.
 The Kiwa-approved company will clean and disable the tank.

-Do you own and still use the tank?
-If so, you must have the tank inspected every year.
+• If you are the owner and you are still using the tank, you should have the tank inspected every year.
 Health also make sure you have insurance against the consequences of soil contamination.

 Additional information

 • Clues in your yard include a manhole cover, a copper cap, a vent pipe or strange subsidence.
-Oil tanks are usually around 1 meter deep.
+Oil tanks are never more than 1 meter deep.

 • In the basement or crawl space, an unused pipe indicates oil supply.
 Old oil lines are easy to spot: they are at least twice as thick as gas lines and about 6 inches in diameter.